What Is a Container? Complete Guide [2022]

 How Containers Work

-Containers contain the components required to run an application, including application files, libraries, dependencies, and environmental variables.
-The host operating system controls each container’s access to computing resources (i.e., storage, memory, CPU) to ensure that no container consumes all the host’s resources.
+In a containerized environment, the host operating system controls each container’s access to computing resources (i.e., storage, memory, CPU) to ensure that no container consumes all the host’s resources.

 The main advantage of containerization is that users can execute a container image on a cloud instance for testing and then deploy it on an on-premises production server.
 The application performs correctly in both environments without requiring changes to the code within a container.